-See the town and hear about its history while enjoying a fun, short open-air tour.
+See the town and hear about its history while enjoying a fun, open-air tour.

-The Brown County Music Center is a fabulous new venue where you can enjoy exceptional entertainment when in Nashville.
+The Brown County Music Center is a fabulous new venue to enjoy exceptional entertainment in Nashville.

-This 2,000 seats live entertainment venue hosts blues, rocks, jazz, pop, country music, and more.
+This 2,000-seat entertainment venue hosts blues, rock, jazz, pop, country music, and more.